intellectivelab/docs.intellectivelab.com/_docs/unity-for-crm/unity-for-salesforce.md

 	![u4sf](../images/unity-for-salesforce/image37.png)

-### Unity Validator
+## Unity Validator

-Unity validator is a great tool, that allows to test main Salesforce settings and provides brief information on main possible reasons in case of problems:
+Unity Validator is a great tool, that allows to test main Salesforce settings and provides brief information on main possible reasons in case of problems:

 ![u4sf](../images/unity-for-salesforce/image44.png)